durandaltheta/sthread/README.md

 ### Scheduling Fibers on Threads
 `st::fiber` is an object very similar to `st::thread` in that it can process `st::message`s sent to it via `st::fiber::send(...)` and that it is uses an `OBJECT` template to handle the received message.

-The main difference between `st::fiber` and `st::thread` is that an `st::fiber` scheduled on an `st::thread` and cannot run on their own. `st::fiber`s running on an `st::thread` take turns executing, allowing for very fast concurrency/message passing between multiple `st::fiber`s. `st::fiber`s are a type of stackless coroutine.
+The main difference between `st::fiber` and `st::thread` is that an `st::fiber` scheduled on an `st::thread` and cannot run on their own. `st::fiber`s running on an `st::thread` take turns executing, allowing for much faster (in absolute CPU throughput) concurrency/message passing between multiple `st::fiber`s when compared with the same operations between `st::thread`s. `st::fiber`s are a type of stackless coroutine.

-Static function `st::fiber st::fiber::self()` can be called within an `OBJECT` running in an `st::fiber` to retrieve c copy of that `st::fiber`.
+Static function `st::fiber::self()` can be called within an `OBJECT` running in an `st::fiber` to retrieve c copy of that `st::fiber`.
 As usual, this copy should not be saved as an `OBJECT` member to prevent a memory leak.

 `st::fiber`s support the ability to schedule code for execution like an `st::thread` with `st::fiber::schedule(...)`.
 Calls to this function will internally call `st::thread::schedule(...).` on the `st::fiber`'s parent `st::thread`.

-Example 8
+Example 9
 ```
 #include <iostream>
 struct MyFiber {